Income Tax Certificate

 Marginal note:Communication of information

-(2) An official of the Department of Canadian Heritage or a member of the Review Board may communicate to an official of the Canada Revenue Agency, solely for the purposes of administering the Income Tax Act, information obtained under this Act for the purposes of administering this section and sections 32, 33.1 and 33.2.
+(2) A member of the Review Board or an official of the Administrative Tribunals Support Service of Canada may communicate to an official of the Canada Revenue Agency, solely for the purposes of administering the Income Tax Act, information obtained under this Act for the purposes of administering this section and sections 32, 33.1 and 33.2.

 - R.S., 1985, c.
 C-51, s.
 33;